Social partners up against the wall in the face of the transition

 The latest “competitiveness” diagnosis suggests an increase in Belgium’s salary handicap to 1.7% at the end of 2024.
 There is an urgent need to redesign a new model.
 “Find a new balanced paradigm which will allow our institutions to function, households to be protected, businesses to be competitive, public finances to be spared and salary negotiation to regain space, explains Luc Denayer, the general secretary of the CCE.
 And for that, we must be able to create a story that gives meaning to the decisions we take.”

 Would this mean that we are moving towards a new social pact between social partners and politicians?
-We’ve been talking about it for a long time.
-But the 2022 crisis, which confronted us for the first time in 50 years with two simultaneous shocks (explosion in energy prices and strong tensions between global supply and demand), could trigger a shift.
+We’ve been talking regarding it for a long time.
+But the 2022 crisis, which confronted us for the first time in 50 years with two simultaneous shocks (explosion in energy prices and strong tensions between global supply and demand), might trigger a shift.
 Forging this pact would make it possible to recreate social cohesion capable of meeting the challenges.

 “We made this effort once, but we cannot do it a second time given the adjustments that will have to be made in the 2030-2050 perspective.”